 The best place for a cooler is away from the heat and sun, especially when camping in hot weather.
 Find a shady spot that is out of the direct sun.
 Keep your cooler out of the car and off the ground.

-Cars can heat up quickly, reaching temps much higher than outside, so keep coolers out of the car during the day, if possible.
-This doesn’t apply at night time, especially when camping in bear country.
+Cars can heat up quickly, reaching temps much higher than outside, so keep coolers out of the vehicle during the day, if possible.
+Note that storing coolers outside is not recommended at night, especially when camping in bear country.
 Locking coolers up in the car at night is always recommended!

-Keeping the cooler off the ground will allow the air to circulate around the cooler and keep the temperature around the cooler lower.
+Keeping the cooler off the ground will allow the air to circulate throughout the cooler and keep the temperature around the cooler lower.

 How to Make Ice Last Longer In a Cooler with the Right Ice